One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Preliminaries

 \mypara{\underline{Safety Risk}} refers to the generation of harmful contents or the misuse of LLMs~\cite{liu2023trustworthy,sun2024trustllm}, encompassing issues such as toxic content, facilitation of illegal activities, and fraud actions.
 For example, assigning a specific persona to ChatGPT can amplify its toxicity by up to six times, potentially leading to the generation of harmful dialogue and offensive viewpoints~\cite{deshpande2023toxicity}.
 Moreover, Kang et al.~\cite{kang2024exploiting} point out that LLMs can be exploited to generate malicious content, such as scams and hate speech, even without additional training or complex prompt engineering.

 \mypara{\underline{Fairness Risk}} refers to biased or discriminatory outcomes generated by LLMs, often resulting from imbalanced training data~\cite{liu2023trustworthy,wang2023people}.
 This risk includes issues such as stereotypes, disparagement, and preference biases.
 Recent studies~\cite{xue2024bias} have emphasized ongoing concerns regarding bias and fairness in LLM-based chatbots.
-Furthermore, Dhingra et al.~\cite{dhingra2023queer} demonstrated that, due to biases embedded in training data, LLM-generated text may inadvertently reinforce stereotypes about marginalized groups, such as the LGBTQIA+ community.
+Furthermore, Dhingra et al.~\cite{dhingra2023queer} demonstrated that, due to biases embedded in training data, LLM-generated text may inadvertently reinforce stereotypes about marginalized groups.

 \mypara{\underline{Privacy Risk}} refers to the potential of LLMs to reveal sensitive or personally identifiable information, intentionally or inadvertently.
 This risk includes issues such as copyright violation and privacy leakage.
-For instance, recent studies~\cite{staab2023beyond,huang2022large,kim2023propile,wang2023decodingtrust,li2023multi} have shown that LLMs may inadvertently disclose personal information embedded in user-generated text, respond to crafted prompts that exploit predefined templates to extract sensitive data, or even be manipulated through jailbreak techniques to access and reveal confidential information.
+For instance, recent studies~\cite{staab2023beyond,huang2022large,kim2023propile,wang2023decodingtrust,li2023multi} have shown that LLMs may inadvertently disclose personal information embedded in user-generated text, respond to crafted prompts that exploit predefined templates to extract sensitive data, or even be manipulated through jailbreak attacks to reveal privacy information.